 After starting QB Tommy Maddox got injured, Roethlisberger played in the second game of the 2004 season.
-The first QB to compile a 13-0 record in the regular season, he broke records set by the legendary Dan Marino (a rookie QB completion percentage of 66.4% and a passer rating of 98.1%).
-In 2006, Pittsburgh defeated Seattle and Roethlisberger became the youngest QB to win a Super Bowl.
+The first QB to compile a 13-0 record in the regular season, he broke records set by the legendary Dan Marino (a rookie QB completion percentage of 66.4% and a passer rating of 98.1).
+In 2006, Pittsburgh defeated Seattle, and Roethlisberger became the youngest QB to win a Super Bowl.

 Ben Roethlisberger’s sexual assault allegations

-In 2009, Andrea McNulty, an employee of Harrah’s hotel in Lake Tahoe, accused Roethlisberger of rape, as Fox Sports reports.
+In 2009, Andrea McNulty, an employee of Harrah’s hotel in Lake Tahoe, accused Roethlisberger of rape, as Fox Sports reported.
 She alleged the assault took place in his hotel room in 2008 after he asked her to help him fix the TV.
 McNulty said she begged him to stop.
 She said she experienced depression after the assault, and she eventually entered a mental health institution.

 Would Roethlisberger have faced different consequences in the #MeToo era?